North Carolina State Auditor: History of the office

 The auditor's original duties included writing an annual report on state revenue and spending—including projections for the following fiscal year, maintaining general accounts of the state, recommending improvements to state fiscal management, settling claims against the state and its own claims against persons, certifying treasury balances, and issuing warrants for treasury disbursements.
 In 1872 the auditor was made responsible for compiling local tax lists for county sheriffs to aid in their collection and ascertaining that sheriffs properly collected.
 The office was relieved of these responsibilities in 1923.
 In 1921 the General Assembly empowered the auditor to audit and adjust public accounts and tasked them with overseeing all state accounting systems.
 In 1955 the assembly transferred the general accounting duties and responsibility for treasury disbursement warrants to the Budget Bureau.
 In 1971 North Carolina adopted a new constitution which altered the office little, though the Executive Organization Act of 1971 created the Department of State Auditor.
 In 1974 the General Assembly authorized the state auditor to conduct operational audits of state agencies.

+In 2024 the Assembly assigned the auditor the responsibility of appointing the members of the North Carolina State Board of Elections, effective May 2025.
+The legislation also gave the auditor the power to appoint county boards of elections chairs.
+The law is currently undergoing litigation.

 Ralph Campbell Jr., sworn in to the office of state auditor in 1993, was the first black person ever elected to a statewide executive office in North Carolina.
 During his tenure he equipped auditing staff with computers.
 Les Merritt, who assumed office in 2005, was the first Certified Public Accountant to serve as state auditor.
-Beth Wood, sworn-in on January 10, 2009, was the first woman to hold the office.
+Beth Wood, sworn in 2009, was the first woman to hold the office.
+Jessica Holmes, sworn in in 2023, was the first black woman to hold the office.
+The incumbent, Dave Boliek, was sworn in on January 1, 2025.